Rail Road Flat, California: History

 This historic mining town, elevation 2,600 feet (788 m), was named after primitive mule-drawn ore cars used here.
 There was never actually a railroad here.
 The town was established in 1849.
 It was the site of an Indian council as well as the center of rich placer and quartz mining.
 Its largest producer was the Petticoat Mine.
 The post office was established in 1857, closed in 1858, and re-established in 1869 and the Edwin Taylor store built in 1867.
 The town's population was decimated in 1880 by black fever.

 The Clark Reservoir was created when an engineer named W.V.
 Clark constructed a ditch from the Mokelumne River, as there was not much water to work the placers.
 The reservoir, located on his property, supplied water to the mines and to the town.

 The town is registered as California Historical Landmark #286.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 9.2 sqmi, of which, 9.1 sqmi of it is land and 0.14 sqmi of it (1.55%) is water.
+According to the United States Census Bureau, the CDP has a total area of 9.2 sqmi, of which 9.1 sqmi is land and 0.14 sqmi (1.55%) is water.

-In 2010, the area of the CDP was 33.2 sqmi, of which, 33.0 sqmi of it is land and 0.2 sqmi of it (0.47%) is water.
+In 2010, the area of the CDP was 33.2 sqmi, of which 33.0 sqmi was land and 0.2 sqmi (0.47%) was water.